-- 11.7.
-A student is considered to be unemployed and eligible for fee remission as detailed within this policy if one of the following apply: - Not currently employed and are able to start work or available for work, and the learning is directly relevant to their employment prospects and labour market needs. - Not currently in employment (economically inactive) and seeking employment through re-training as 'unemployed'.
-The learning is directly relevant to their future career aspirations and must support their employment prospects and the local labour market needs.

-Students who live outside of the WMCA area must also meet one of the following to be considered unemployed:

-- In receipt of JSA or ESA, including those receiving National Insurance credits only - In receipt of Universal Credit and their take-home pay as recorded on their UC statement (disregarding benefits) is less than £617 per month (£988 per month for joint claimants) - Is released on temporary licence, studying outside a prison environment and not funded by the Ministry of Justice - Receives other state benefits and has a take home pay (disregarding benefits) of less than £617 per month (£988 per month for joint claimants)
+- 11.7 A student is considered to be unemployed and eligible for fee remission if they are not currently employed and are able to start work or are available for work and the learning is directly relevant to their employment prospects and labour market needs. - 11.8 A student will be defined as unemployed if one or more of the following apply: - In receipt of JSA or ESA, including those receiving National Insurance credits only - In receipt of Universal Credit and their take-home pay as recorded on their UC statement (disregarding benefits) is less than £892 per month (£1,437 per month for joint claimants) - Is released on temporary licence, studying outside a prison environment and not funded by the Ministry of Justice - Not currently employed (that is not in receipt of a wage from employment) and/or claiming an active benefit as unemployed - 11.9 A student will be defined as employed if they are in receipt of waged income as a permanent, temporary, or self-employed worker. - 11.10 Contracts of employment that define a student as employed includes part-time, zero-hour and agency contracts.